 - Optional essential oil added if the smell of urine is really strong (lavender can be so soothing!)

 Spray this generously over the stain and wait for it to dry.
 Then vacuum or sweep off the residue it leaves behind and continue this several times depending on how bad the stain still is.

-Fresh sweat stains leave a wet mark on your mattress but dried ones tend to leave behind a yellowish stain.
-Here is a great way to get either type of sweat stain out of your mattress.
+Fresh sweat stains leave a wet mark on your mattress, but dried ones tend to leave behind a yellowish stain.
+Here is our best method on how to clean sweat stains out of your mattress.

 - First, mix together equal parts hydrogen peroxide, liquid dish soap, and water in a spray bottle